frkim/GHDemos/README.md

 1) Create a new file named weatherforecast.py and copy/paste the function code
-2) Go to OpenWeatherForecast website and retrieve get you API Key
+2) Go to OpenWeatherForecast website and retrieve your API Key
-3) Replace YOUR_API_KEY_HERE by your own OpenWeatherMap API key
+3) Replace YOUR_API_KEY_HERE with your own OpenWeatherMap API key

 In GitHub Copilot Chat, type: